-Organize the class in two teams.
-Put the flashcards of the actions and the objects in two bags.
-Invite a child from the first team to come to the front of the classroom.
+Divide the class into two teams.
+Put the flashcards of the actions and the objects inside two bags.
+Invite a child from the first team to come to the front.
 Have them take an action and an object, and then ask them to make the sign for each one.
 The first child from the team to say I'm (drawing) with my (glue stick) wins and gets a point for their team.
 Repeat with a child from the other team.
 The team with the most points wins the game.

-Track 9 Have the instrumental version of the Action Song playing in the background.
+Have the instrumental O1, Track version of the

+Action Song playing in

+the background.
 Ask the children to color, cut, draw, paint, and paste to make a picture of their school.
-Organize the children in small groups and have each group focus on a different part of the school, for example one group could create pictures of the playground, while another could focus on the classroom.
+Divide the children into small groups and have each group focus on a different part of the school, for example one group could create pictures of the playground, while another could focus on the classroom.
 Encourage them to talk together about the materials they could use to create their picture.
 As they are working, walk around and ask them What are you doing?
 Encourage them to answer I'm (coloring) with my (crayon).
-Ask the family and the children to complete the Unit 1 Family Time pages together (p.
+Ask parents and children to complete the Unit 1 Family Time pages together (p.
 68 in their Activity Book).

-Wrap Up (SB)
+Wrap Up (58)

 Play some music.
 Ask the children to stand up and dance.
 Stop the music and toss a ball to a child as you say drawing.
-The child who gets the ball has to say with my (pencil).
-(76) Complete My Progress: Unit 1.

-I'm drawing with my pencil.
+The child who gets the ball has to say I'm drawing with my pencil.
 Continue, saying different actions or objects.
 Then ask the children to turn to their My Progress chart on p.
-76 in their Student's Book.
+68 in their Student's Book.
 Ask them to color the number for Unit 1.
-Do the Goodbye Bebop and Friends routine.
+Do the Goodbye Bebop routine.

 Point and say the actions and the school objects.
 Connect the actions to the school objects.
-Say with a friend: I'm (drawing)
+Say with a friend: I'm (drawing) with my (pencil).
+Complete My Progress: Unit 1.